-Note: The only problem I faced was when I slowly double click on a folder to rename it, and it may sometimes consider this a folder opening action that causes the program to crash.
+Note: The only problem I faced was when I slowly double-click on a folder to rename it, and it may sometimes consider this a folder opening action that causes the program to crash.

-Talking of Interface and the features it gives the best of them while it might be little overwhelming for a new user (like me) to play with all those buttons it does have.
+Talking of Interface and the features it gives the best of them while it might be a little overwhelming for a new user (like me) to play with all those buttons it does have.

 It looks like this simple WebDAV supports even the older operating system from Windows 2000 to Windows 10.
 It also supports FTP, Amazon, and tons of other file storage services.
-The interface will remind you those Windows XP icons and along with lightweight installer it comes will all basic features, such as Edit, move, copy, rename, etc. CarotDAV is super lightweight and also comes in a portable version which is less than 2 MB, but that doesn’t mean it has all the features.
+The interface will remind you of those Windows XP icons and along with the lightweight installer it comes will all basic features, such as Edit, move, copy, rename, etc. CarotDAV is super lightweight and also comes in a portable version which is less than 2 MB, but that doesn’t mean it has all the features.

 5. WinSCP Lightweight FTP/SFTP client

 Another lightweight/standalone FTP or SFTP client for Windows can share site settings with the Putty (A ssh client).
 It provides a graphical interface to deal with files and folders on a server and has a similar interface (if compare to SmartFTP) but a lighter solution for those looking for an easy way.

 Install (Various OS)

 It is a hell combination of simplicity and features, the program supports windows 10/8 and 7.
 A user-friendly interface that will not take any longer to get used to it.
 The Pro version comes with a built-in HTML editor that makes writing code directly to your server files super easy.
 It also comes with a bookmarking feature that you can use to pin directories or services and access them quickly for the next time.
 Most of the features are available in the free version of the software, and the Pro plan comes with code completion features that we talked about earlier in the beginning.